 1-2 tbsp extra virgin olive oil

-1. Put the onion, celery, garlic, tomatoes and water into a large pan.
-Add the lentils, making sure they are submerged in liquid.
-If you put the lentils on the bottom of the pan they tend to stick to the bottom. .
+1. Put the onion, celery, garlic, tomatoes and water into a large saucepan.
+Add the lentils afterwards making sure they are submerged in liquid.
+Lentils tend to stick to the bottom so I don’t stir this until they are cooked.

-2. Boil for 20 mins or until the lentils are soft.
+2. Boil for 20 mins/until lentils are soft.
 Only stir the lentils gently at the very top if they are stuck together, otherwise leave them alone.

-3. Mix the Kallo stock cube or the Vecon into a little boiling water until thoroughly dissolved and add to the soup.
-Its important not to add the stock cube until the lentils are cooked – salt delays cooking of the lentils making them tough.
+3. Mix the veg stock powder into a little water and add to the soup AFTER the the lentils are cooked otherwise the salt will make the lentils take forever to cook.

 4. If you like a smoothish soup then add the parsley and olive oil and blitz with a stick blender or in a food processor.

-Add 2 sliced carrots along with the celery and onion to make the soup sweeter-tasting.
+Add 2 sliced carrots along with the celery and onion.

 Health boosting tip: